How many hours are required of a volunteer?

-All volunteers must come to an orientation and follow (sometimes) strict protocols and other directives when working with the animals.
-Volunteers are asked to become $35 members of SICSA and wear a volunteer t-shirt while volunteering in public areas of SICSA.
+All volunteers must attend an orientation and follow specific protocols and other directives when working with the animals.
+Volunteers are asked to become members of SICSA and wear a volunteer t-shirt while volunteering at SICSA or representing SICSA in the community.

-To be a foster, all your pets must be up-to-date on vaccines and spayed or neutered.
-Prospective foster families will meet with the foster care coordinator after receiving the foster application, to answer any questions or concerns you may have.
-Foster families can specify to only foster a certain breed or time of year etc.
+To be a foster, all your personal pets must be up-to-date on vaccines and spayed or neutered.
+Prospective foster families will meet with the foster care coordinator after receiving the foster application to respond to any questions or concerns.
+Foster families can specify to only foster a certain breed, time of year, etc. Read More

-Do I have to be trained in Open Paw to work with the animals?
+Do I have to be trained in order to work with the animals?

-If you want to walk, socialize or train dogs; or socialize cats you are required to complete Open Paw training.
+If you want to walk, socialize or train dogs or socialize cats you are required to complete our training program.
 Depending upon your interests, you may be required to complete just one training session.
-If you find you enjoy volunteering and want to do more, you are encouraged to complete additional levels of Open Paw training (five levels for cats and four levels for dogs).
+If you enjoy volunteering and want to learn more, you are encouraged to complete additional continuing education courses offered at SICSA.